freerasmea/freerasmea.github.io/_posts/2016-05-30-status-hearing-update.md

 Judge Drain excluded Dr. Fabri’s testimony from the trial, and disallowed any evidence about the rape and torture.
 Now, after the appeals court decision, the judge must determine new legal avenues to exclude the expert testimony.
 If he cannot, Rasmea may be granted a new trial!

-Make your travel plans now to be with the Rasmea Defense Committee, U.S. Palestinian Community Network (USPCN), Committee to Stop FBI Repression (CSFR), and the Coalition to Protect People’s Rights—in support of our hero!
+Make your travel plans now to be with the Rasmea Defense Committee, [U.S. Palestinian Community Network (USPCN)](http://uspcn.org/), [Committee to Stop FBI Repression](http://www.stopfbi.net/), and the Coalition to Protect People’s Rights—in support of our [hero](http://justice4rasmea.org/about/)!

 **For those attending the rally:**